Here’s how young people can save America

 These challenges will only be met by new generations bringing new energy, new ideas, new idealism and new movements to break through our partisan gridlock.
 The challenges are great, yet we know that when young America acts collectively on a moral issue, we always win.

 Young America walked the halls of Congress to abolish slavery — and won.
 Young America rose against apartheid.
-Chaney, Goodman, Schwerner and Medgar Evers were martyred, touching the conscience of the nation.
+James Chaney, Andrew Goodman, Michael Schwerner and Medgar Evers were martyred, touching the conscience of the nation.
 John Lewis and Hosea Williams, as students, walked across the Edmund Pettus Bridge and stood tall.

 Students rose to end the war in Vietnam.